What are Miracles?

 Other believers think that miracles, while magic, may not be literally true, but are actually metaphors for deeper truths.
 Jesus feeding an enormous crowd with nothing but a few loaves of bread and two fish is sometimes explained as a demonstration of the power of sharing13 or as a symbol for spiritual rather than bodily nourishment14.

 But there are also those that think that, although miracles may have been a mystery to those who witnessed them, they actually could have logical explanations.
-For example, many aspects of modern life would appear miraculous to someone from a previous age.
+Many aspects of modern life, for example, would appear miraculous to someone from a previous age.
 How would you explain aeroplanes to an Abyssinian, computers to Carthiginian or Skype to Saxon except by calling them miracles?
 How would you explain a GPS to someone who thinks the earth is flat?

 For this person, the only logical explanation for instructions coming from unseen satellites mysteriously orbiting the earth somewhere above the clouds would be that they are a miraculous heavenly messages.